How Deep can Freedivers Dive?

 Fill in the form now – no strings.
 We have a great team of people who are all more than happy to answer any questions you might have.

 Deep freediving is classified into a number of disciplines.
 The first is called No Limits – it is diving with a weighted sled and going up on an air-inflated balloon, a technically difficult and dangerous activity.
-It was a technique using which Jacques Mayol set his records.
+It was a technique that Jacques Mayol used to set his records.
 The champion of this discipline is the Austrian athlete Herbert Nitsch, who managed to reach a depth of 214 meters in 2007.
 In 2012, he dove a record 253.2 meters but temporarily fell asleep due to nitrogen narcosis during the last part of the ascent.
 The attempt was not valid.

 The second discipline is a descent assisted by a weighted sled going down the line (called VWT, Variable Weight).
 The world record is 150 meters, set by Walid Boudhiaf in 2020.